 For more information see the BYU 2008–2009 Graduate Catalog.

 Each year the department provides opportunities for advanced undergraduates and graduate students to examine rocks and geological processes at some premier localities around the world.
 These one- to two-week field trips allow students to do mentored research projects and develop field expertise rarely available to undergraduate students.
 Programs that are run every four to five years include:

-Trips to more distant localities (e.g., Italy, Alaska, India) have been interspersed with these recurring trips.
+Trips to more distant localities (e.g., Italy, Great Britain, Alaska) are interspersed with these recurring trips.
 Scholarships are available that greatly reduce the cost to students.